The Supreme Court discussion thread

 one of the most dangerous parts of Trump’s second-term agenda: payback.

+The act of accepting money as consideration for performing an official act would not itself be an official act.
+So the prosecution would be for accepting the bribe, not for granting the pardon.
 For the case of ordering assassination of a political rival, that wouldn't be a lawful order so the military wouldn't carry it out.
-And if the president had a private army loyal to him that would carry out such orders, that would be clearly outside his official capacity as president, so not subject to imm
+And if the president had a private army loyal to him t

 How about when the President calls a press conference in the Rose Garden and says “In recognition of Donor X’s significant contribution, I hear by exercise my presidential discretion to officially pardon his brother”